Steinar Dagur Adolfsson

 Steinar Dagur Adolfsson (born 25 January 1970) is a retired Icelandic football defender.

 In his early career he played for Valur, KR Reykjavik and ÍA Akranes.
-He joined Kongsvinger IL in 1999, and played semi-regularly the first two seasons.
+Ahead of the 1999 season, amid interest from IF Elfsborg and Tromsø IL, he joined Kongsvinger IL, and played semi-regularly the first two seasons.
 He left after the 2001 season.

 He was extensively capped for Iceland on youth level, especially U18 and U21, and was subsequently capped 14 times and scored 1 goal for Iceland.